#485: Secure coding for Python with SheHacksPurple Transcript

 57:52 You know, first they got into the server and then they went over to, you know, who knows where.

-57:56 We also want to make sure, ideally, that people are not accessing it with database owner unless they're the database owner, right?
+57:56 We also want to make sure ideally that people are not accessing it with database owner unless they're the database owner, right?

-58:04 Like ideally, DBO users are used rarely.
+58:04 Like ideally DBO users are used rarely.

-58:08 Like let's say you're using MS SQL server, yeah, that has database owner privileges.
+58:07 Like let's say you're using MS SQL server.

-58:16 But if your app or your API is accessing the database, we want to use a least privilege approach.
+58:15 Cause you're a database administrator, but if your app or your API is accessing the database, we want to use a least privilege approach.

-58:25 If you're doing CRED, create, read, update, delete, then you should use a read-write user.
+58:25 If you're doing cred, create, read, update, delete, then you should use a read, write user.

-58:31 But DBO is not almost ever actually needed, if we think about it.
+58:31 But DBO is not almost ever actually needed if we think about it.

-58:39 Right.
+58:38 Right.

 58:39 Does it need access to every table or just these 10 tables?

-58:42 Mm-hmm.
+58:42 Exactly.

-58:45 Another thing is like classifying the data that's in each table as sensitive or not sensitive.
+58:43 Another thing is like classifying the data that's in each table as sensitive or not sensitive and maybe work for the government.

 58:54 So maybe it's like classified or secret or top secret or whatever your organization uses.

-59:00 But if you could classify those things and then label them.
+59:00 But if you could classify those things and then label them, a lot of databases now have labels for sensitivity, which is awesome.

 59:18 Don't show people.

-59:26 Because I know if I need to freak out a little or if I need to freak out a lot.
+59:20 And when you do that, it makes life so much better if there is a security incident, because I know if I need to freak out a little or if I need to freak out a lot.

 59:30 And if it's not labeled, I have to assume the absolute worst when I respond until I know it's a lower threat.